lorentzo/ProceduralModelingLectures/Software/Readme.md

 # Software

+Main focus will be on Houdini software.

-In this lecture the following software will be used:
+Additional complementary software will be used:
-1. Houdini
+1. Blender
-2. Blender
+2. Unity/Godot
-3. Unity
-4. Godot

 # Houdini Setup